-This guide to cave tours was brought to you by Aftershokz, the outdoor tech company that makes headphones that don’t go in your ears, so you can safely enjoy music, podcasts, and more while also engaging in an active lifestyle.
+This guide to cave tours was brought to you by Aftershokz, the outdoor tech company that makes wireless headphones, so you can safely enjoy music, podcasts, and more while also engaging in an active lifestyle.

 The great Lucille Clifton once wrote that, “the first poets didn’t come out of a classroom… poetry began when somebody walked off of a savanna or out of a cave and looked up at the sky with wonder.”